 - The Big Heat (1988) has a ransom note written in this manner early in the film.

 - In The Big Lebowski, the nihilists make a cut-and-paste ransom note about kidnapping Bunny Lebowski.
-Given the film's deliberate invocations of old film noir tropes, it's played fairly straight, despite the film being set in the early 1990s.
+Given the film's deliberate invocations of old film noir tropes, it's played fairly (the message is sent as a fax) straight, despite the film being set in the early 1990s.